Who to Notify When Someone Dies | 2026 Opal Guide

 - Additional Resources

-Quick Reference Timeline: Who to Notify First
+Quick Reference Timeline: Who to Notify When Someone Dies

-Timeframe | Action |
+| Timeframe | Action |

-Within 1–3 Days | Family and friends, funeral home, doctor, clergy, employer |
+| 1–3 Days | Family and friends, the funeral home, the doctor, the clergy, and the employer |

-Within 1 Week | Banks and other financial firms, insurance companies, post office |
+| Within 1 Week | Banks and other financial firms, insurance companies, and the post office |

-Within 2–3 Weeks | IRS, Social Security, pension plans, DMV, credit bureaus, utilities |
+| 2–3 Weeks | IRS, Social Security, pension plans, DMV, credit bureaus, utilities |

 Gather These Documents First